KiltedCode/khandaria-campaign/sessions/2019/2019-12-19-loot-the-day.md

 keeping it will be difficult, long enough to cast **bless** twice
 going to elect high priest
 `Korin` was one of `Rosnick`'s advocate so has hurt him
-they notified `Melvin` and then he told everyone
+they notified `Melvyn` and then he told everyone
-`Melvin` kicked him out two days ago
+`Melvyn` kicked him out two days ago
 Ask if there is anyway we could help in his support
 `Korin` is not a restoration cleric, followed traditional route
 one of more vocal non-restoration clerics
 not sure if he is the insider or in eclipse at all
-Offers if we want to come with him and `Melvin` to interrogate `Korin`
+Offers if we want to come with him and `Melvyn` to interrogate `Korin`
-as pass through the chamber, `Melvin` is still at front and doesn't appear to seem like he's going to leave soon
+as pass through the chamber, `Melvyn` is still at front and doesn't appear to seem like he's going to leave soon
 `Rosnick` doesn't seem to be going to remind him

 Walk up to Justice Hill
-head to `Guros`' office
+head to `Gurrus`' office
 he is shocked about the evil items we received
 he's ok with us going in so long as we are controlled
-`Guros` ask `Rosnick` if there was supposed to be a second and `Rosnick` says `Pylia` is representing
+`Gurrus` ask `Rosnick` if there was supposed to be a second and `Rosnick` says `Pylia` is representing
 leads across the plaza to the jail facility
 meet `Ingmar`, the inquisitor who questioned `Belsaran` and one of her assistants `Ronald`
 `Ronald` doesn't speak much, seems awkward at the attention he's getting